 Integrated Care Providers

 Claire Austin, PharmD, CPP, has worked as a clinical pharmacist at MAHEC since 2018.
 As a member of Project CARA’s integrated care team, Claire provides education for patients taking medications for opioid use disorder and other conditions such as diabetes or Hepatitis C. She works hard to ensure all prescribed medications are safe, affordable, and accessible so her patients can achieve their health goals.
-Claire grew up in a small town in the middle of North Carolina and moved to the mountains in 2012 to pursue a doctoral degree in pharmacy.
-She quickly fell in love with Asheville and, not long after, MAHEC.
-We’re thrilled she decided to stay!
+Claire grew up in a small town in the middle of North Carolina and moved to the mountains in 2012 to pursue a degree in pharmacy.
+In her spare time she likes to cook, hike, and listen to live music.

 Tammy Cody, MSW, LCSW, has supported mothers and babies for more than 25 years.
 She is committed to making comprehensive care as seamless as possible for all Project CARA families.
-As the program’s lead navigator, Tammy coordinates MAHEC’s ob/gyn and behavioral health services.
-She works with community partners to help patients create a hospital discharge plan and access additional substance use treatment, detention, and social services.
-She is a regional leader in the development of safe care plans and multidisciplinary teams to assist substance-affected families in both inpatient and outpatient settings.
+As the program’s lead navigator, Tammy coordinates MAHEC’s OB/GYN and behavioral health services.
+She works with patients and community partners to help prepare for delivery and create a hospital discharge plan.
+This can include referrals to community agencies, additional substance use treatment, coordination with detention, and social services.
 Before joining Project CARA full-time, Tammy spent 20 years in a neonatal intensive care unit providing complex care management and crisis intervention services for WNC families.

 Anna Gerhardt, RN, MSW, is Project CARA’s lead nurse.
 She has worked in women’s health in a variety of capacities for over 10 years providing support for pregnant and laboring moms and postpartum families.
 Anna has a master’s degree in social work and understands the impact of trauma on addiction, parenting, and overall health.
 She is passionate about helping women achieve their goals for self-care, healthy relationships, and being an awesome parent.
 A parent herself, Anna knows it is a tough job with plenty of opportunities to make (and learn from) mistakes, but it is the best job she’s ever had.